lanceschi/helix-editor-for-custom-glib/README.md

 This repository contains some script files for building the [helix][helix-github] editor from source within a docker image.
 The scripts can be tweaked in order to target specific GLIB library versions.
 By default `ubuntu:20.04` is the docker base image featuring GLIBC version 2.31.

-# How to build the helix in linux
+# How to build helix in linux

 Follow these simple steps: